AML-Project-Group/impersonation_detection/README.md

 * Some features already have only 2 values - consider treating these separately and standardising the others in preprocessing?

+* Challenge is that it's quite easy to get 99%+ recall with not very well chosen features on a train/test split of the training data, but this is not translating into high recall on the test data

 EXPLORING AND SELECTING ML ALGORITHMS (INDIVIDUAL 3) - Tim

 REFINING ALGORITHMS (INDIVIDUAL 4) - Cosmin